-Radius Yoga is Dana’s own power yoga for sports.
-Her yoga for athletes and yoga for sports programs offer a hybrid style of yoga based on her “ABC’s of Yoga™” focus (Alignment, Breath & Core) that emphasizes alignment/restoration of the kinetic chain, utilizing proper breathing mechanics, and awareness/engagement of the core as the center of balance and strength.
+Radius Yoga Conditioning (RYC) is Dana’s answer to power yoga for sports.
+Her yoga for athletes and yoga for sports programs offer a hybrid style of yoga and functional mobility training based on her “ABC’s of Yoga™” (Alignment, Breath & Core) that emphasizes alignment/restoration of the kinetic chain, utilizing proper breathing mechanics, and awareness & engagement of the core (including the pelvis & hips) as the center of functional strength and balance.
 Author of the Book and Audio Series “Yoga is Not One Size Fits All,” Dana’s philosophy when applying RYC is that “yoga is NOT one size fits all™” and should be adapted to each person’s body & goals–ideally, after doing a complete functional range of motion & muscular imbalance assessment (refer to the private training page for more info).

 To turn her passion for yoga for sports into a fulltime endeavor, Dana left a successful marketing and public relations career that spanned nearly a decade.
 Prior to her corporate career, she had struggled as a teenaged mother, working to support her daughter and complete her education.
 Driven to achieve the “American Dream,” she earned her degree with honors from Tufts University and was the top-level marketing executive at an international company by her mid twenties.

 Dana’s exit from corporate America and launch of Radius Yoga Conditioning is evidence that she continues to evolve, as does her definition of success, which is now based on authentic happiness rather than external ideals.
-She hopes that her life experience will inspire others to be true to their own nature and realize that we already possess all that is necessary to be happy, it is simply a matter of slowing down long enough to quiet the chaos and recognizing what truly matters.
+She hopes that her life experience will inspire others be true to their own nature and realize that we already possess all that’s necessary to be happy, it’s simply about quieting the chaos and recognizing what truly matters.
 Yoga helps!
 In an effort to share what’s she’s learned, in addition to sports-related training, Dana offers inspirational workshops on themes like happiness and motivation.
 She also publishes a blog called BLANK Matters to remind people that everything they B: believe, L: love, A: appreciate, N: notice and K: know matters.